Osama Bin Laden’s niece trolls Biden with ‘Trump Won’ sign at Geneva summit

 The 9/11 mastermind’s niece has repeatedly expressed her support for Donald Trump

-As President Joe Biden met with Russian president Vladimir Putin on Wednesday, Osama Bin Laden’s niece was outside waving a “Trump Won” flag.
+Hours before President Joe Biden met with Russian president Vladimir Putin in Geneva on Wednesday, Osama Bin Laden’s niece was outside waving a “Trump Won” flag.

-Videos show Noor bin Ladin, 34, standing on a boat in Geneva, Switzerland waving the flag.
+Videos show Noor bin Ladin, 34, standing on a boat in Geneva Lake, Switzerland waving the banner.
 The 9/11 mastermind’s niece has expressed her support for Donald Trump in the past, and has said she believes he won the 2020 election.

+In one of Ms bin Ladin’s Instagram videos, she can be seen defiantly holding up the flag as officers on a Swiss police boat try to talk to her.

+“You’re going to arrest me?
+If I don’t give you the signs, you’re going to arrest me?” she asks the officers.
+“Donald Trump won the 2020 election, and we’re not allowed here in Switzerland?”

 Join our new commenting forum